divyanka-kapoor/letspar-website/README.md

 public/                  # Static assets
 ```

+## 🦜 Meet Quip

+Quip is your AI wit coach - a sharp, analytical cockatoo who helps you develop your "Wit Muscle" through voice-first training.

 ## 📝 License

-© LetSpar.
+© Wit.
 All rights reserved.